 Anaheim Public Utilities alerts you to take precautions to protect your devices from theft and damage.
 In most cases, commercially available enclosures or locks may provide enough security to deter theft.

 Increased lighting, trimmed landscaping, added patrols and or video surveillance are further steps you can take to protect your backflow prevention equipment.
 Of course, increased vigilance and awareness are always important.
 If you should observe a theft in progress or other suspicious activity, call 911 immediately.
 In the event that one of your devices is stolen or damaged by an attempted theft, we encourage you to file a report with the Anaheim Police Department.
 For your convenience, you may file a police report online from their Web site at the following link,: www.anaheim.net/PDeReport/start-report.html.
 Also, please contact one of our Cross Connection Control Specialists at the e-mail link or phone number listed at the bottom of this Web page

 Annual Backflow Device Test Requirements

 The California Code of Regulations and Anaheim Public Utilities require water users at locations where backflow prevention devices are installed to maintain their assemblies "... in a continuous state of good repair and test the devices annually".
-The annual tests must be performed by a backflow device tester that is certified by the Orange County Health Care Agency and has a City of Anaheim Business License.
+The annual tests must be performed by a backflow device tester that is certified by the Orange County Health Care Agency and has a valid City of Anaheim Business License.
 Therefore, you may only use a tester that is on the approved list.
-You may download the list, which is generally updated monthly, at the link below, along with a copy of our Annual Test and Maintenance Report.
+This list is updated monthly.
+You may download the list, along with a copy of our Annual Test and Maintenance Report at the links below.

 Follow these simple steps listed below to make sure your backflow prevention device remains in good operating order and in compliance: To get started click here